Mixed styles for class methods on Tempfile break RDocs.

 Ok, there is a lacking feature in RDoc, but I don't think that keeping it that way is the way to go.

-#4 Updated by Zachary Scott 12 months ago
+#4 Updated by Zachary Scott about 1 year ago

 - Assignee changed from Eric Hodel to Zachary Scott